 Don't get me wrong: I love potato salad so much that I include four different recipes for it in my book, one for each season.
 But recently, I've gotten into making other sturdy salads, using lentils or chickpeas as a base.
 The advantage of these protein-packed, pulse-based salads is that vegetarians or vegans can eat them as a main dish, and your carb-eschewing friends won't avoid them the way they would the spuds or macaroni.
 Depending on the ingredients, you can usually assemble the salad at least one day ahead, and cook the legumes themselves up to three days in advance—just remember to re-taste everything before serving in case you need to adjust the seasoning, since beans and lentils have a way of soaking up salt as they sit.
 (See more on this at tip #5.)

-One example is the lentil salad here, which I load with grilled (or broiled) vegetables, including zucchini, Poblano peppers, and charred scallions, along with just a touch of smoked paprika.
+One example is this lentil salad, which I load with grilled (or broiled) vegetables, including zucchini, Poblano peppers, and charred scallions, along with just a touch of smoked paprika.

 4. Doctor Your Mayo